w69huang/GameFlex-Public/README.md

 - ../backend/controller/mysql.test.controller.js
 - ../backend/app.js

-***NOTE***: If the ../backend/routes/mysql.test.routes.js file still exist, this does not play a role in the demo as its been merged with the controller file.

 ### Closing a connection.
 It is good practice to make sure that a connection is closed once you are done using it.
 To do this, just call: